The now and next banner has changed little since the previous software version

 Xbox Hard Drive: Generally the most popular form of storage since its fast and easy to set up, but there are some caveats.
 First was the hard disk design changed from the original models to the S model, whilst the drives are the same internally and could open the case and manually swap the drive over.
 This is because the hard disk enclosure was redesigned, on the original models the hard drive was connected either on top or on the side depending on the orientation your 360 console was in, whilst the hard drive for the S model was designed to slot inside the console itself.

-The hard drive is the only storage medium that allows for backwards compatibility for original Xbox titles, since these games were reliant on using the hard drive for caching and user storage.
+The hard drive is the only storage medium that allows for backward compatibility for original Xbox titles, since these games were reliant on using the hard drive for caching and user storage.
 These games will not run if the Xbox 360 does not have a hard drive.
-Some third party hard drives can also cause issues as they lack the partition 3 that stored the Xbox emulation and game data.
-This will need to be restored manually by the user and will allow original Xbox games to save.
+Some third party hard drives can also cause issues as they lack the partition 3 that stored the Xbox emulation and game data, this will need to be restored manually by the user and will allow original Xbox games to save.

 Internal Flash storage: This was available for Arcade models released after 2008 that did not come with a hard drive.
 These models have either 256MB or 512MB of internal storage that was used for the dashboard, which became essentially when the NXE dashboard was released.
 Memory units and hard drives could still be used for these models.
 With the release of the 360 S, the 4GB model came with internal storage that was really a USB drive mounted internally to the console, like the Wi-Fi adaptor.
 This internal storage behaves like the memory unit.
 Some users have been able to modify and replace this internal storage.